The Importance of a Critical Illness Rider in Your Insurance Policy

 Before deciding on a critical illness rider, take a moment to examine your lifestyle, family medical history, and personal health risk factors.
 If conditions like heart disease or cancer run in your family, seeking a critical illness rider could be a wise choice.

-The unexpected can happen anytime; having a solid backup plan may save you from hardship.
+The unexpected can happen anytime.
+Having a solid backup plan may save you from hardship.

 Consider Your Financial Situation